 Martial Arts and Empowerment Self Defense:

 I have been training in the martial arts since 1998.
 When I moved to Austin, Texas in 2000 I visited several potential schools and joined Sun Dragon Martial Arts & Self Defense which was then a Kyokushin school for women and children.
 Self-defense from a feminist framework was integrated into our classes and I started teaching self-defense workshops in 2002.
 I earned my Kyokushin black belt from Sensei Suzanne Pinette in 2004.
 In 2008, under the leadership of Sensei Joy Williamson, Sun Dragon became a Seido school.
-I earned my Seido shodan (first degree black belt) in 2013 and my nidan (second degree) in 2016.
+I earned my Seido shodan (first degree black belt) in 2013, nidan (2nd) in 2016 and sandan (3rd) in 2019.
 I was the Director of Prevention and Healing Programs at Sun Dragon before I moved to Massachusetts in 2016.
-I am currently on the board of directors of the National Women’s Martial Arts Federation and have been a member of the Association of Women Martial Arts Instructors; I am a founding member of the Empowerment Self Defense Alliance.
-I go back to Austin to train regularly with Sensei Joy, and also travel to NYC to train with Kaicho and Nidame.
+I formerly served on the board of directors of the National Women’s Martial Arts Federation and have been a member of the Association of Women Martial Arts Instructors; I am a founding member of the Empowerment Self Defense Alliance.
+I go back to Austin to train regularly at Sun Dragon, and also travel to NYC to train with Kaicho and Nidame.

 English Language Instruction:

 I started teaching English as a volunteer at Casa Marianella in Austin, TX in 2001 and that setting — with its strong focus on supporting immigrant and refugees as they mobilize and voice their own power — has stayed with me throughout my English teaching.
 From 2010-2013 I taught for the adult education ESL program through Austin Independent School District.
 Since 2016 I have been volunteering through Literacy Volunteers of Massachusetts program at the Stoughton Public Library and teaching through the Adult Basic Education program of Massasoit Community College.